Roboto-Automo/100-days-of-code/robertoProgressLog.md

 **Today's Progress**:

 Typing up notes and doing repetition training on certain code expressions(asynch functions, creatingElements, document.getElementByID("id-name").appendChild(variableName) )
+      learned more about Agile working practices, UX/UI and started to play with CSS flexbox and CSS grid positioning items on a page.

  **Thoughts:**

+      The flex commands were a revelation in CSS styling so I am looking forward to implementing them in future projects.

     ### Day 29: March 28